CultivateHQ/cultivateHQ.com/source/posts/2015-08-31-conman-elm.md

       ]
     ]
   ```
-4. Finally we change our main function to build a Model to build a contact with the name, email and phone we had hardwired previously in the View.
+4. Finally we change our main function to build a contact Model with the name, email and phone we had previously hardwired in the View.
 Then we pass it as an argument to `view`.

   ```elm
   ...